btruhand/blog/_posts/2020-05-24-the-best-sfu-course-sociology.md

 ### My recommendation to you

 If you are an SFU student and you can afford to take this course, take this course.
 If you happen to find a similar course somewhere else take it.
-I'm obviously biased, and well aware that such a course among software engineers (or perhaps technologists in general) are not favored.
+I'm obviously biased, and well aware that such my fellow software engineers (or perhaps technologists in general) are not really inclined to take such courses.
 I understand, between learning something that can have immediate clear gains to your professional and personal life (learning some new language) vs a course like CMNS 815, many would choose the former.
-Yet I can't help to sing praise and accolades for this course and the knowledge and experience I had gained, at the very least due to how thoroughly I enjoyed it.
+Yet I can't help to recommend this course least because of the knowledge and experience I had gained, and more so due to how I throughly enjoyed it.